The band gets their feet wet with their first recorded single, featuring two psychedelic blues originals.

-Putting their best foot forward (and, yes, I’ll stop doing that), Jethro Tull’s first single follows in the footsteps (I lied) of the psychedelic blues bands but with some of their idiosyncracies already in place, such as Ian Anderson’s vocals (which are here supported with harmony vocals from Mick Abrahams) and their clever arrangements.
+Jethro Tull’s first single follows in the footsteps (and, yes, I’ll stop doing that) of the psychedelic blues bands but with some of their idiosyncracies already in place, such as Ian Anderson’s vocals (which are here supported with harmony vocals from Mick Abrahams) and their clever arrangements.
 Had these two tracks found their way onto Living in the Past, they wouldn’t have sounded so out of place.
 Noticeably absent is the flute.

 Original 7-inch single version